 Contact a Clearwater products liability lawyer today to schedule a free consultation

 People who are injured by defective child seats can develop serious and long-term medical complications, some of which may require ongoing medical care and treatment.
-The lawyers of the Dolman Law Group, understand how important it is for victims to recover for their losses.
+The lawyers of the Sibley Dolman Gipe Accident Injury Lawyers, PA, understand how important it is for victims to recover for their losses.
 To schedule a free consultation with one of our child seat accident attorneys, call our office today at (727) 451-6900.
 If you would prefer to send us an email, please fill out our online contact form available here.